spinnaker/spinnaker.github.io/guides/tutorials/codelabs/pubsub-to-appengine/index.md

 ---
 layout: single
-title: "Codelab: Deploying GCS Pubsub Artifacts to Appengine"
+title: "Codelab: Deploying GCS Pub/Sub Artifacts to App Engine"
 sidebar:
   nav: guides
 ---

 {% include toc %}

-In this codelab, you will deploy artifacts to Google App Engine (GAE) via a Spinnaker pipeline configured to trigger on pubsub messages from a GCS bucket serving as an artifact repository.
+The goal of this codelab is to trigger a Spinnaker pipeline with a Pub/Sub message from GCS upon upload of a tarball.

-The pubsub messages from the GCS bucket will contain contextual information that will allow Spinnaker to parse and deploy the stored artifacts.
+In this codelab, you will deploy artifacts to Google App Engine (GAE) via a Spinnaker pipeline.

-This codelab is estimated to take an hour.
+The pipeline is configured to trigger on Pub/Sub messages from a GCS bucket serving as an artifact repository.

-## Overview
+The Pub/Sub messages contain context that allows Spinnaker to parse and deploy the stored artifacts.

-The end goal of this codelab is to set up an environment where a GCS upload of a tarball (containing a GAE application) triggers a pipeline that will deploy that application to GAE.
-The mechanism we'll use to inform the pipeline about the application is a pubsub message sent from GCS and ingested by Spinnaker.
+This codelab takes about an hour.

 ## Prerequisites